freenas/freenas-docs/userguide/network.rst

 <https://forums.freenas.org/index.php?threads/psa-java-8-update-131-breaks-asrocks-ipmi-virtual-console.53911/>`__
 for more information.

-IPMI is configured from
-:menuselection:`Network --> IPMI`.
+IPMI is configured from :menuselection:`Network --> IPMI`.
-The IPMI configuration screen, shown in :numref:`Figure %s <ipmi_config_fig>`, provides a shortcut to the most basic IPMI configuration.
-Those already familiar with IPMI management tools can use them instead.
-:numref:`Table %s <ipmi_options_tab>`
-summarizes the options available when configuring IPMI with the
-%brand% |web-ui|.

 .. _ipmi_config_fig:
 .. figure:: images/network-ipmi.png

-   IPMI Configuration
+This screen provides a shortcut to basic IPMI configuration options, but users familiar with IPMI can also use their preferred applications to configure IPMI. :numref:`Table %s <ipmi_options_tab>` summarizes the IPMI options.

 .. tabularcolumns:: |>{\RaggedRight}p{\dimexpr 0.16\linewidth-2\tabcolsep}
                     |>{\RaggedRight}p{\dimexpr 0.20\linewidth-2\tabcolsep}